The Best Coffee Crème Brûlée | 6 Ingredients

 This recipe also combines two of my favorite dinner party facets: elegant dessert and after-dinner coffee.
 It’s dreamy, so delicious, and lovely for all the upcoming parties and holidays.
 Let’s make it!

-Crème brûlée is probably my favorite dessert I learned how to make when I was a student in pastry school.
-It’s a good one to have in your back pocket for when you need something that’s easy but makes people think you spent all day in the kitchen.
+Crème brûlée is probably my favorite dessert ever.
+It’s a good dessert to have in your back pocket for when you need something that’s easy but want guests to think you spent all day in the kitchen.

 - This crème brûlée is elegant but so simple to make.